Handover Readiness

 Hot item

-A critical or high active row that needs direct attention before the handover is safe.
+A critical or high active incident, risk, or related work item that needs direct attention before transfer.

 Incoming ask

-The action or confirmation the receiving owner should take for a row.
+The action, trigger, or confirmation the receiving owner is expected to handle for a handover item.

 Warm handover

-A live or synchronous transfer where the incoming owner explicitly acknowledges ownership and next actions.
+A synchronous transfer where the incoming owner explicitly acknowledges ownership and next actions.

 Coverage ledger

-The row-by-row table that keeps type, urgency, subject, state, owner, and handoff ask together.
+The row-by-row table that keeps type, urgency, subject, state, owner, and incoming ask together.

 Watch item